fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 ### `specialHandling`

-The property `specialHandling` is used to exchange to the reason for special handling of a flight by ATS.
+The property `specialHandling` is used to exchange the reason for special handling of a flight by ATS.
 If present, it shall consist of one or more of the following values, separated by a space character:
 - `ALTRV`: for a flight operated in accordance with an altitude reservation;
 - `ATFMX`: for a flight approved for exemption from ATFM measures by the appropriate ATS authority;